EverestAPI/EverestAPI.github.io/olympusnews/2026-01-06-00-how-many-berries-.md

 ---

-Berry 143 is a beginner-intermediate map featuring a new movement mechanic coded by Limia where you can phase through solids!
+Berry 143 is a beginner-intermediate map by Bryse0n featuring a new movement mechanic where you can phase through solids!
 Explore a surreal open world with a whopping 143 berries, featuring gameplay reminiscent of vanilla, plus a bunch of achievements & side quests!
 Inspired by the old flash game Goime 500 by carykh.
 Start foraging for berries in the link below!